Christian Lerch

 Lerch subsequently co-authored the scripts for Rosenmüller's feature films "Die Perlmutterfarbe" ("Little White Lies") and "Räuber Kneißl" in which he – like in "Sommer der Gaukler" – also appeared as an actor.
 He eventually made his debut as director with the comedy "Was weg is, is weg" (2012).

 As an actor, he had supporting roles in "Wer hat Angst vorm weißen Mann?"
 (2013, TV) and "Schluß!
 Aus!
 Amen!".
-He remaines a regular cast member in "München 7", for which also contributed the script to the 2014 episode "Letzte Hoffnung München".
+He remained a regular cast member in "München 7", for which he also contributed the script to the 2014 episode "Letzte Hoffnung München".
 The same year, he joined the writing team of the children's film "Rico, Oskar und die Tieferschatten" ("The Pasta Detectives").
 Moreover, he guest-starred on numerous TV shows, including "SOKO München", "Hubert und Staller" and "Um Himmels Willen".